Table of Contents

 No stress.
 No responsibility.
 No expectations.

-If I could wake up and have nothing to do, no one to answer to, and zero demands—I thought that was peace.
+If I could wake up and have nothing to do, no one to answer to, and zero demands—I convinced myself that must be peace.
+No pressure.
+No noise.
+No weight on my shoulders.

-On days off from work, I’d sleep in as late as possible.
+On my days off, I’d sleep until noon or later.
 No alarm.
-No structure.
-Then I’d shuffle to the kitchen, pour myself a soda, maybe grab a bowl of cereal—whatever required the least effort.
-If I had cigarettes, I’d smoke a few.
-Then I’d park myself in front of a screen and disappear.
+No direction.
+I’d drag myself to the kitchen, pour a soda, maybe eat some cereal straight from the box—whatever required the least amount of movement.
+If I had cigarettes, I’d light up, not out of enjoyment but just to pass time.
+Then I’d find my place in front of a screen and vanish.

 It was disappearance.